The assessment of care fees: assets you can and cannot hide

 Attempts to thwart assessment

-An individual is liable to contribute towards the cost of their care if their assessable income and capital exceeds the prescribed threshold.
+An individual is liable to contribute towards the cost of their care if their assessable income and capital exceed the prescribed threshold.

 Assessing income, cash savings and investments is usually relatively straightforward: it is the assessment of any value locked-up in property and land — and particularly within the family home — that tends to be problematic, partly because of misunderstanding about how the assessment rules apply but also, increasingly, because of attempts to put in place structures which are designed to exclude this value from the assessment process.